 15 Units in Stock

-Marty is a fully programmable, WiFi enabled walking robot for makers, kids and educators.
-The Marty Education Pack contains 10 Marty the Robot Kits plus everything you need to integrate Marty into your club or classroom.
+This Marty Education Pack contains 10 Marty the Robot kits, plus everything you need to integrate Marty into your club or classroom.

-By helping to promote creativity and learning through invention and play, Marty makes learning about programming and engineering a fun and engaging process.
-Marty acts as an gateway into computer sciences and can grow with the child from early education to their senior phase.
-By empowering students, Marty allows for inventive learning, engaging the child’s creativity and promoting their STEM skills.
+Marty makes learning about programming and engineering a fun and engaging process.
+Acting as a gateway into computer science and design technology, Marty empowers students through inventive learning, engaging the child’s creativity and promoting their STEM skills.

 Marty is a real robot for the price of a smart toy.
 We offer Marts as kits and pre-assembled, so you have the flexibility to decide whether the build experience fits in to your teaching, or if instead you just want the robots to come assembled.